glenfant/bobtemplates.gillux/README.rst

   mrbob -O my.package mrbobtemplates.gillux:nspackage

-Then grep - and optionally fix - the ``FIXME:`` that occur in the resulting files tree for optional stuffs I couldn't fix with the regular mr.bob features.
+Then grep - and optionally fix - the ``FIXME:`` that occur in the resulting files tree for optional stuffs I couldn't fix easily with the regular mr.bob features.

+Read the generated ``README.rst`` in your newly created package for more information about what you got.

+**TODO**

-TODO: Provide a Python 3.x option
+- Provide a Python 3.x option
+- Provide a `six <http://pypi.python.org/pypi/six/>`_ support option
+- Add "ignored files list" for most popular SCMs (git, mercurial, bzr, svn)
+- Make nosetests and sphinx supports optional

 Links
 =====